-Arkansas Tech's Office of Emergency Management facilitates activities necessary to develop and sustain the university’s ability to mitigate, prepare for, respond to, continue operations during, and recover from all-hazards that may disrupt the community.
+To facilitate and coordinate all activities necessary to build and sustain Arkansas Tech University’s aptitude to mitigate, prepare for, respond to, continue operations during, and recover from all-hazards that may disrupt the community.

 Active shooter is a person who is using a firearm or other weapon with the intent to injure or kill others.
 Law enforcement personnel will deploy to the location of the active shooter with the primary goal of stopping the shooter.

 An active shooter incident can occur under a variety of circumstances, so no one set of guidelines is able to cover specific actions to take in every situation.
 Even so, familiarity with the following information can help with planning your own survival strategy in a variety of incidents.
 When an active shooter situation arises remember the acronym A.D.D. to assist in planning your response strategy:

 - AVOID any area you see signs an active shooter event is taking place.